Computer hardware donations

 - Once the fees are paid, there is little hope of receiving any news about the computer hardware, let alone any computers, printers, or other hardware that you requested.

 What to do when caught in this fraud?

 - File a complaint with the police services.
-Gather all your complaints with the same police station or public prosecutor
+If you are aware that other Internet users are victim of the same scam, gather all your complaints with the same police station or public prosecutor.